Session One: Report

 - BEHAVIOUR: We need to change our behaviours as consumers to reduce the stress on global resources and to reduce waste resulting from consumption.
 As improvements in technology will probably not move at the rate needed to curb demands for natural resources, lifestyle changes, both physiological and psychological, will be required.

-- DEMAND-SIDE: Demand-side policy levers, including selected taxes coupled with regulation must be introduced by governments to induce a change in public-habits.
-This needs to be coupled with financial incentives from government and the finance sector for industry to adapt to new ways of working and for people to change the ways in which they value goods.
+- DEMAND-SIDE: Demand-side policy levers, including selected taxes coupled with regulation, must be introduced by governments to induce a change in public-habits.
+This needs to be coupled with financial incentives from the government and the finance sector for the industry to adapt to new ways of working and for people to change the ways in which they value goods.

 - FINANCIAL LEVERS: Through bold and impactful choices, the financial sector should think beyond its traditional sphere and expand investment in green and social and sustainable bonds globally, and ensure that it does not underwrite projects that do not have a credible transition plan in line with the 2015 Paris agreement.